sebasfalcone/better-work-notes/Notes_about_C++.md

 #### Simple character replacement using the STL replace() algorithm
-The **string** class doesn't define a way to replace all the instances of a character with another.
+The **string** class doesn't define a way to replace all the Validacioninstances of a character with another.

 STL algorithms came in handy here, because an **string** class can look just like an STL container (STL algorithms work with anything that looks like an STL container).
 All the STL algorithms work on a "range" of elements within a container.
 Usually that range is just "from the beginning of the container to the end".